rahul-somanathan/aircanada-partner-integration/README.md

 - Dynamic provider selection at runtime
 - No hardcoded secrets or constants
 - Easily testable, observable, maintainable
+- Deployed to public endpoint with CI/CD enabled

 This API can serve both Air Canada's internal systems and potential partner integrations as it evolves.